SmilingDogs/weather-app/README.md

-This weather app makes calls to OpenWeatherMap's website API to get current weather and forecasts for the city provided by a user.
+This weather app makes calls to OpenWeatherMap website's API to get current weather and forecasts for the city provided by a user.

 If you want to test it, you must create an account on the OpenWeathermap and obtain the personal API key.